aristanetworks/anta/docs/cli/nrfu.md

 ### Hide results

-Option `--hide` can be used to hide test results in the output based on their status.
+Option `--hide` can be used to hide test results in the output or report file based on their status.
 The option can be repeated.
 Example: `anta nrfu --hide error --hide skipped`.

 ## Performing NRFU with text rendering